Andranik: World War I

-With the outbreak of World War I in July 1914 between Russia, France and Britain on one side and Germany, the Ottoman Empire and Austria on the other, Andranik left Bulgaria for Russia.
-He was appointed the commander of the first Armenian volunteer battalion by the Russian government.
-From November 1914 to August 1915, Andranik took part in the Caucasus Campaign as the head commander of the first Armenian battalion of about 1,200 volunteers within the Imperial Russian Army.
-Andranik's battalion particularly stood out at the Battle of Dilman in April 1915.
-By the victory at Dilman, the Russian and Armenian forces under the command of General Nazarbekian, effectively stopped the Turks from invading the Caucasus via Iranian Azerbaijan.
+With the outbreak of World War I in 1914, Andranik left retirement in Bulgaria to return to Russia.
+Recognizing his experience and influence, the Russian government appointed him commander of the first Armenian volunteer battalion.
+From November 1914 to August 1915, he spearheaded this unit of approximately 1,200 volunteers within the Imperial Russian Army during the Caucasus Campaign.
+Andranik’s battalion particularly distinguished itself at the Battle of Dilman in April 1915; the victory there, achieved alongside Russian forces under General Tovmas Nazarbekian, successfully halted the Ottoman attempt to invade the Caucasus through Iranian Azerbaijan.